peterzh/signals/README.md

 ### util

 The "utilities" subdirectory contains assorted helper functions, mex files, and classes which provide auxiliary services to the rest of *signals*, and don't schematically fit into any of the other packages or subdirectories.

+## Running Experiments

+*Signals* is used as a submodule within [Rigbox](https://github.com/cortex-lab/Rigbox).
+Best practice is to clone the Rigbox repository and use the *Signals* submodule within Rigbox, rather than using this repository as a standalone.
+For more information on running *Signals* experiments in Rigbox, see the Rigbox repository.
+For more information on using *Signals*, see [docs](https://github.com/cortex-lab/signals/tree/dev/docs).